waveform80/pisense/docs/demos.rst

 the temperature increases.

-We'll start with a function that takes a *reading*, limits it to the range of temperatures we're interested in (0°C to 50°C), and distributes that over the range 0 <= n < 64 (representing all 64 elements of the HAT's display):
+We'll start with a function that takes a *reading*, limits it to the range of temperatures we're interested in (0°C to 50°C), and distributes that evenly over the range 0 <= n < 64 (representing all 64 elements of the HAT's display):

 .. literalinclude:: examples/thermometer.py
-    :lines: 1-7
+    :lines: 1-8

 Next, we need to construct the crude chart representing the temperature.
 For this we call :func:`array` and pass it a list of 64 :class:`~colorzero.Color`